 - Mutations in the inducer-binding site of the repressor prevent it from being inactivated and cause uninducibility.
-Super-repressor mutants. - When mutant and wild-type subunits are present, a single lacF^d mutant subunit can inactivate a tetramer whose other subunits are wild-type. - It is dominant negative.
+Super-repressor mutants. - The opposite is a dominant negative lacl-d repressor mutant.
+When mutant and wild-type subunits are present, a single lacl-d mutant subunit can inactivate a tetramer whose other subunits are wild-type.